imagekit-developer/imagekit-angular/README.md

 * [ik-upload](#ik-upload)

 Note: In this SDK, the imagekit core service can be accessed for generating URL.
+[See here for details](#imagekit-javascript-core-instance)

-## Exposing imagekit-javascript instance
+### imagekit-javascript-core-instance

 Sample usage